Tax preparers must display taxpayers’ rights, meet standards to ensure ethical service to customers

 “Before hiring a tax preparer, taxpayers can review the state’s consumer bill of rights regarding tax preparers to make sure their preparer follows ethical practices and standards,” said New York State Department of Taxation and Finance Acting Commissioner Amanda Hiller.
 “While most tax return preparers are honest professionals, some take advantage of their position of trust and access to sensitive information to scam customers out of their hard-earned money.”

-In New York state, tax return preparers must:
+In New York state, registered tax return preparers must:

 √ Post their New York state tax preparer registration certificate and price list;